Rapptz/discord.py/docs/api.rst

     regardless of the state of the internal message cache.

-    If the message is found in the message cache, it can be accessed via :attr:`RawMessageUpdateEvent.cached_message`
+    If the message is found in the message cache, it can be accessed via :attr:`RawMessageUpdateEvent.cached_message`.
+The cached message represents the message before it has been edited.
+For example, if the content of a message is modified and triggers the :func:`on_raw_message_edit` coroutine, the :attr:`RawMessageUpdateEvent.cached_message`
+    will return a :class:`Message` object that represents the message before the content was modified.

     Due to the inherently raw nature of this event, the data parameter coincides with the raw data given by the `gateway <https://discord.com/developers/docs/topics/gateway#message-update>`_.